 The Appellate Body recalled that paragraph 2(b) of the Enabling Clause provides that paragraph 1 of the Enabling Clause applies to "[d]ifferential and more favourable treatment with respect to the provisions of the General Agreement concerning non-tariff measures governed by the provisions of instruments multilaterally negotiated under the auspices of the GATT".
 The Appellate Body first analysed the scope of the phrase "non-tariff measures governed by the provisions of instruments multilaterally negotiated under the auspices of the GATT" as it appears in paragraph 2(b).
 The Appellate Body found that paragraph 2(b) provides for the adoption of a limited category of differential and more favourable treatment, namely treatment that concerns "non-tariff measures governed by the provisions of instruments multilaterally negotiated under the auspices of the GATT", as an institution.
 The Appellate Body considered that the text of paragraph 2(b) does not, however, support a reading of that provision as extending to the adoption of differential and more favourable treatment concerning non-tariff measures governed by "provisions of the General Agreement" itself.
-The Appellate Body reasoned that, had it been so, the latter part of paragraph 2(b) in referring to "provisions of instruments multilaterally negotiated under the auspices of the GATT" would be deprived of any meaning.
+The Appellate Body reasoned that, had it been so, the latter part of paragraph 2(b) in referring to "provisions of instruments multilaterally negotiated under measures governed that, had it been so, the latter part of paragraph 2(b) in referring to any meaning.